jimrv8/blog/README.md

 ```
 bundle install
 ```
-3. Create the Database by typing in the terminal:
+3. Create a Database by typing in the terminal:
 ```
 rails db:migrate
 ```